danfinlay/helpscout-issue-sorter/README.md

 ## Classify

-Requires the Analyze script to have saved its `classify.json` serialied trained bayesian classifier.
+Requires the Analyze script to have saved its `classify.json` serialied trained classifier.
 Exports a function that accepts a `string` as its input, and will return the closest identified tag.